 What this means, is that protecting babies' and toddlers' skin in the sun is crucial, given that they are far more prone to suffer both heat stroke and damage from sunburn than adults are.

-We recently caught up with Imane Ben Salem, skincare expert with Bioderma, to get the low-down on how best protect our little ones' skin in the summer heat.
+We chatted to Imane Ben Salem, skincare expert with Bioderma, to get the low-down on how best protect our little ones' skin in the summer heat.

 Here is what she had to say:

 It is not the heat or the light of the sun that burns the skin, but the UV rays produced by it.
 What this means, is that your skin is at risk of this at all time, be it summer or winter, sunny or cloudy.
 And your baby's skin even more so.

 Because of this, we recommend keeping babies and children out of the sun in the hours between 11am and 3pm, when the sun is high in the sky, and the UV rays at their strongest.

 How do I fully protect my baby's skin?

 Before children get to about one, the natural protective process of a child’s skin is not functional – meaning, of course, it is entirely vulnerable.
 And this is why we generally recommend not to expose children to the sun until they get to about three years old, but to cover the skin with a hat, protective clothes and UV protection glasses.

 Instead, keep babies and young children in protected spots – use a sunshade, stay under a tree at the park or under an umbrella at the beach or by the pool.